Infinity Guitar Works

 This marked the high point of Seth’s innovation with Fender.
 None of his subsequent designs ever really went anywhere.
 He revisited some effects pedal ideas, as well as a ‘special effects’ guitar with on-board fuzz tone and auto-wah, but most designs never made it into production.

-When Fender began work on their solid state amplifier line, Seth was Brough in to troubleshoot various issues with manufacture.
-Although creating a substantial report, detailing manufacture issues, substandard parts, bad soldering and other reliability issues, the report was largely ignored.
+When Fender began work on their solid-state amplifier line, Seth was brought in to troubleshoot various issues with manufacture.
+Although creating a substantial report, detailing manufacturing issues, substandard parts, bad soldering and other reliability issues, the report was largely ignored.

 Seth Lover retired from Fender in 1975…….